Coronavirus in NZ: Three more cases in Wellington and Dunedin, health chief confirms

 There was now an online process available for those for registering for self-isolation.

-Another 50 nurses have been brought in, as have non-clinician staff to help with all of the Healthline calls.
+Another 50 nurses have been brought in, as have additional clinical support staff from other areas to help with all of the Healthline calls.

 Earlier today the Government unveiled a $12.1 billion support package for the New Zealand economy, with almost half of the cash to be spent on a wage subsidy package for all coronavirus-impacted businesses.